cpske/ISP/review/project-process.md

 ### Personal & Process Improvement

+- *Have a Career Goal*
+  "*If you don't know where you want to go,
+  any road will take you there.*"

-- Retrospectives
+- Retrospective

-- Allow slack time & learning time:
+- Allow slack time & learning time
   *Production* vs  *Productive Capacity*

 - Learn from Others